metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 - `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMAlert pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
-- `port` (String) Port for listen
+- `port` (String) Port listen address
-- `priority_class_name` (String) Priority class assigned to the Pods
+- `priority_class_name` (String) PriorityClassName class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
 - `remote_read` (Attributes) RemoteRead Optional URL to read vmalert state (persisted via RemoteWrite) This configuration only makes sense if alerts state has been successfully persisted (via RemoteWrite) before. see -remoteRead.url docs in vmalerts for details.
 E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_read))
 - `remote_write` (Attributes) RemoteWrite Optional URL to remote-write compatible storage to persist vmalert state and rule results to.
 Rule results will be persisted according to each rule.
 Alerts state will be persisted in the form of time series named ALERTS and ALERTS_FOR_STATE see -remoteWrite.url docs in vmalerts for details.
 E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_write))
-- `replica_count` (Number) ReplicaCount is the expected size of the VMAlert cluster.
-The controller will eventually make the size of the running cluster equal to the expected size.
+- `replica_count` (Number) ReplicaCount is the expected size of the Application.
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
-Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the Deployment revision history.
+Has no effect at StatefulSets Defaults to 10.
 - `rolling_update` (Attributes) RollingUpdate - overrides deployment update params. (see [below for nested schema](#nestedatt--spec--rolling_update))
 - `rule_namespace_selector` (Attributes) RuleNamespaceSelector to be selected for VMRules discovery.
 Works in combination with Selector.
 If both nil - behaviour controlled by selectAllByDefault NamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_namespace_selector))
 - `rule_path` (List of String) RulePath to the file with alert rules.
 Supports patterns.
 Flag can be specified multiple times.
 Examples: -rule /path/to/file.
 Path to a single file with alerting rules -rule dir/*.yaml -rule /*.yaml.
 Relative path to all .yaml files in folder, absolute path to all .yaml files in root. by default operator adds /etc/vmalert/configs/base/vmalert.yaml
 - `rule_selector` (Attributes) RuleSelector selector to select which VMRules to mount for loading alerting rules from.
 Works in combination with NamespaceSelector.
 If both nil - behaviour controlled by selectAllByDefault NamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_selector))
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMAlert object, which shall be mounted into the VMAlert Pods.
-The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/secrets/SECRET_NAME folder
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.
 - `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such RuleSelector. with selectAllByDefault: true and empty serviceScrapeSelector and RuleNamespaceSelector Operator selects all exist serviceScrapes with selectAllByDefault: false - selects nothing
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMAlert Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the pods
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmalert VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmalert service spec (see [below for nested schema](#nestedatt--spec--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod